tapichu/asm2d/docs/assembly.md

 The first instruction must start with the label `.main` (variables and constants may appear before this).

-This will be the entry point of the program (mapped to the address 0).
+This will be the entry point of the program (mapped to the 0 address).

 ## Data